Mal Evans: Kenya and Sgt. Pepper

 The Beatles' last concert was at Candlestick Park, San Francisco, on 29 August 1966, but Evans continued to work for them in the studio, and to run errands.
-After recording Revolver in 1966, McCartney went by himself on holiday to France, but asked to meet Evans in Bordeaux, at the Grosse Horloge church (on the corner of cours Victor Hugo and rue St. James).
+After returning to London following their last American tour, McCartney went by himself on holiday to France, but asked to meet Evans in Bordeaux, at the Grosse Cloche church (on the corner of cours Victor Hugo and rue St. James).
 At exactly the pre-arranged time of one o'clock, Evans was standing under the church clock when McCartney arrived.
 They then drove to Madrid together but, after feeling bored, McCartney phoned Epstein's office in London and asked to be booked on a safari holiday in Kenya.
 When they arrived they visited the Amboseli Reserve at the foot of Mount Kilimanjaro, and also stayed at the exclusive Treetops Hotel, where the rooms are built on the branches of trees.

 They spent their final night in Nairobi at a YMCA, before they returned to London.
 The Beatles—according to McCartney—needed a new name, so on the flight back to England, Evans and McCartney played with words to see if they could come up with something new.
 Evans innocently asked McCartney what the letters "S" and "P" stood for on the pots on their meal trays, and McCartney explained that it was for salt and pepper, which led to the Sgt.
 Pepper's Lonely Hearts Club Band name.
 They arrived back in London on 19 November 1966.
 Before the cover of Sgt.
 Pepper could be completed by Peter Blake, Evans and Aspinall were sent out to find photographs of all of the people that were to be shown on the front cover.

 In the spring of 1967—after the album was completed—Evans flew with McCartney to Los Angeles to see McCartney's then-girlfriend, Jane Asher, who was acting there with the Old Vic theatre company.
 The three of them went on a trip to the Rockies, returning to LA in Frank Sinatra's jet.
 Evans: "We left Denver in Frank Sinatra's Lear Jet, which he very kindly loaned us.
 A beautiful job with dark black leather upholstery and, to our delight, a well-stocked bar."
 When they were back in LA, they were invited to visit the house of Michelle and John Phillips, from the Mamas & the Papas.
 Brian Wilson was also there, as he was working on the Beach Boys' Smile album.
 Evans wrote about singing "On Top of Old Smokey" with McCartney and Wilson, but was not impressed by Wilson's avant-garde attitude to music: "Brian [Wilson] then put a damper on the spontaneity of the whole affair by walking in with a tray of water-filled glasses, trying to arrange it into some sort of session."